ssokolow/quicktile/docs/developing.rst

 Testing Environment Concerns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-QuickTile's current minimum compatibility target is Kubuntu Linux 20.04 LTS.
+As of this writing, QuickTile's current minimum compatibility target is Kubuntu Linux 24.04 LTS.
+This may be broadened as the testing infrastructure is modernized.

 If this is not what you are running, I suggest using VirtualBox_ for compatibility testing, as it is easy to set up and has support for virtual